- Cognigate Advisory Team

 Cognigate’s Role in Smart Cities

-Connecting platforms: Using tools like Peliqan and Boomi to unify IoT, ERP, and citizen service portals.
+Connecting Platforms: Using tools like Peliqan and Boomi to unify IoT, ERP, and citizen service portals.

 The future of smart cities in the Middle East is bold, ambitious, and fast-moving.
 Projects like Bee’ah, Masdar, and NEOM are proving that technology and sustainability can merge to redefine urban living.
+However, success will not be measured only in megawatts saved or carbon reduced.
+It will be measured in human trust, adoption, and satisfaction.

 As McKinsey reminds us: